 - 6 slices cheddar cheese

-- 6 slices bacon, cooked and broken in half
+- 1/2 pound uncured bacon, cooked and broken in half (try our No Fail Way to Cook Bacon)

-- Optional toppings: lettuce, tomato slices, onion slices, mayonnaise, dijon mustard
+- Optional toppings: BBQ sauce, lettuce, tomato slices, onion slices, mayonnaise, Dijon mustard

-- In a gallon-sized freezer bag, combine the oil, the vinegar, garlic powder, salt, pepper, ginger and paprika.
+- Make the Marinade: In a gallon-sized freezer bag, combine the oil, vinegar, garlic powder, salt, pepper, ginger and paprika.
 Gently shake the bag to mix.
 Then set aside.

-- Carefully cut the chicken breasts lengthwise through the center to create two thin halves out of each breast.
-If needed, pound down the thicker parts to create cutlets that are the same thickness (for even cooking).
+- Slice the Chicken: (Note: This step is essential for even cooking.)
+Carefully cut the chicken breasts lengthwise through the center to create two thin halves out of each breast.
+If needed, pound down the thicker parts to create cutlets that are the same thickness.